-Starting in 2016, the Aranui 5, a custom built passenger freighter, took over the supply route.
+In 2016, the Aranui 5, a custom built passenger freighter, took over the supply route.
 This new ship carries 254 guests plus tons of freight.
-The images of the new Aranui 5 look much more luxurious (especially the cabins), but the marvelous itinerary and cruise freighter experience looks much the same (I hope).
+The images of the new Aranui 5 look much more luxurious (especially the cabins), but the marvelous itinerary and cruise freighter experience looks much the same (we hope).

 - clean cabins with terrific showers and plenty of storage

 - complimentary French table wines at lunch and dinner

 - swimming pool and plenty of deck chairs

 - free washer and dryer for passenger use